 # Testing a Workflow Version

-Testing a workflow is a recommended way to verify its functionality, appearance, process flow, and actions it triggers in the Command Centre.
+Testing a workflow is the recommended way to verify its functionality, appearance, process flow, and the actions it triggers in Command Centre.
 Every workflow should be tested before publishing.
 Once published, a workflow cannot be set to testing again.

 The testing function is also useful when changes to a published workflow are required.
 By using the Testing status on a new workflow version, you're able to test changes without interrupting the active and published workflow instance.